noclicknoscreen/EC-Royale-Tracking/README.md

 - send number of people for each detection zone
 - send nearest person for each detection zone
 - improve UI to move cameras with drag&drop
-- get it working for less cams than 3
 - test on other systems (Mac, Linux)

 ## DONE:
 - factorize the code for each cam with classes
+- send number of people for each camera field
+- get it working for less cams than 3